phucnt2610/Mern-Blog/README.md

 # Mern-Blog
-Express - Mongo - NodeJS - React
+Project For New Software Technology.
+Express + Mongo + NodeJS + React